 Accept all payment methods

 This goes without saying, but accepting not only cash but also credit cards and contactless payments is crucial for increasing spending and speeding up the payment process when there’s a queue.
-Only in September 2015, £758.6 million was spent in the UK using a contactless card, and the number of cards is rapidly growing.
-With the new iZettle Card Reader Pro Contactless, you can accept both credit cards and contactless payments (including Apple Pay).
+Don't forget that there are more than 108 million contactless cards in issue in the UK, according to The Guardian. iZettle Reader accepts all major credit cards and contactless payments including Apple Pay.

 Engage the locals